 Hmmm… so what’s that all about and what really is behind their decision?

 You’ll find the reasons your ex wants to remain friends listed below with a short explanation for each possible reason, hopefully one of them will ring true and give you the answer you’re looking for. . . but first… have you considered what being friends with your ex might be like?. . .
 What are the psychological implications?

-As appealing as staying friends with your ex might be, the ‘friendship zone’ is something to avoid when you really desire a more romantic relationship.
-When you’re having trouble getting your ex back again, then being friends with your ex is NOT the way to go about it.
+It sounds good, but as appealing as staying friends with your ex might be, the ‘friendship zone’ is something to avoid when you really desire a more romantic relationship.
+When you’re having trouble getting your ex back, then being friends with your ex is NOT the way to go.